plutooo/nx-btred/README.md

 Due to a limitation of the audrec:u service, only games audio can be recorded (not the system applets).

 ## Thanks
-Thanks to ndeadly, SciresM and the Switchbrew crowd
+Thanks to ndeadly, SciresM, yellows8 and the rest of the Switchbrew crowd